Seven out of the twelve gigs in Edinburgh International Festival's contemporary music strand s

 The original "official" festival

 The Quartet was formed 21 years ago, and this long-term collaboration really shows in the ease with which they communicate during the performance.
-Each member of the Quartet throws themselves into the full body of the music with such commitment that the audience is taken on a wonderful, energetic and passionate journey through the pieces performed.

 Both Scottish premieres, two profound and powerful works that had the Usher Hall enthralled.